Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Acknowledgments

-\textbf{Acknowledgments} The authors would express their sincere thanks to Dr. Canyi Lu\footnote{\url{https://sites.google.com/site/canyilu/}} and Mr. Zemin Zhang \footnote{\url{https://sites.google.com/site/jamiezeminzhang/}} for their generous sharing of their codes.
-This research was supported by the National Natural Science Foundation of China (61772003, 61702083), and the Fundamental Research Funds for the Central Universities (ZYGX2 016J132, ZYGX2016J129, ZYGX2016KYQD142).
+The authors would like to thank the editor and reviewers for giving us many comments and suggestions, which are of great value for improving the quality of this manuscript.
+This work is supported in part by the National Natural Science Foundation of China under Grant 61772003, Grant 61876203 and Grant 61702083, in part by the Fundamental Research Funds for the Central Universities under Grant ZYGX2016J132, Grant ZYGX2016J129 and Grant ZYGX2\-016KYQD142, and in part by the Science Strength Promotion Programme of UESTC.